 Travel related monkeypox cases have been reported in the US, Singapore and Israel as well as the UK.
 Between 2018 and 2021, a number of cases of monkeypox were reported in the UK in people who had travelled from Nigeria.
 A healthcare worker, caring for one of these cases, was infected from contact with contaminated bed linen.
 Healthcare-associated transmission of monkeypox has been seen on multiple occasions in areas where the disease is endemic.

 In May 2022, outbreaks were reported across 19 non-endemic countries, mainly in Europe (the UK, Spain, Portugal, Germany, Belgium, France, the Netherlands, Italy, Sweden) but also in the US, Canada, Australia and the United Arab Emirates (UAE).
-In the UK, the first case in this outbreak was detected on 7 May, by 26 May, there were 90 confirmed cases in the UK, rising to 106 by 27 May, 302 by 5 June and numbers continue to rise daily.
+In the UK, the first case in this outbreak was detected on 7 May, by 26 May, there were 90 confirmed cases in the UK, rising to 106 by 27 May, 302 by 5 June, and as of the end of July, reaching 2,500 in the UK.

 This is the first time the virus was found in people with no clear connection to central and west Africa.
 It is unclear what is causing this widespread outbreak.